bebag/AWS-Rekog/README.md

    5. npm install webcamjs

+   6. npm install nodemon

-   6. git clone
+   7. git clone

-   7. ​use the "start" script to launch the web server (nodejs)
+   8. ​use the "start" script to launch the web server (nodejs)

+   9. you might have to create the "images" directory in the static one (as I've removed the images from github)

-   8. don't forget to open port 8888 …. web page available on https://<IP>:8888
+   10. don't forget to open port 8888 …. web page available on https://<IP>:8888